apache/arrow/r/PACKAGING.md

 Wait for the release candidate to be cut:

 - [ ] Release candidate!
+- [ ] Create a CRAN-release branch from the release candidate commit

 Make pull requests into the [autobrew](https://github.com/autobrew) and [rtools-packages](https://github.com/r-windows/rtools-packages) repositories